 And if you're not on a water meter, you can get one fitted for free in England and Wales.
 Some – especially in homes with fewer residents than bedrooms – can save large.
 You can use a water meter calculator to see if you can save.

 Leaving devices on standby won't use as much as rumoured, but turn them off if you can

 While switching off devices instead of leaving them on standby is a good idea – as you're using energy for something you're not making use of – the amount you can save is likely fairly low.

 The Energy Saving Trust says you can save £65 a year by switching devices off standby, while British Gas says it could be £147 a year, but we reckon either figure is a bit overblown.

 It's EU law that TVs and other devices made since 2013 can't use more than 0.5 watts in standby mode.
-To show the scale of it, a TV watched four hours a day and left on standby the rest of the time would cost £1.24 a year for the time it's on standby.
+To show the scale of it, a TV left on standby for 20 hours a day would cost £1.24 a year.

 Similarly, even power-hungry devices such as games consoles use only small amounts of energy while on standby.
 A PlayStation 5, for example, uses just 0.4 watts in standby mode (assuming it's not downloading any updates or charging controllers).
 This would cost less than a penny if left on standby all day.

 So an easy rule of thumb is: "If you're unlikely to use it more than once a week, definitely 'off it'; if more, it's a judgement call."

 Don't assume all energy-saving light bulbs are equal